Updates on the novel coronavirus (COVID-19)

 COVID-19 concerns?
 UHS is here to help.

 Need medical assistance?
-Contact your UHS health care provider through UHSConnect or you can call UHS at 585-275-2662.
-If you do not already have a UHSConnect account, email email@example.com for assistance.
+Contact your UHS health care provider through UHSConnect or by calling UHS at 585-275-2662.
+If you do not already have a UHSConnect account, email firstname.lastname@example.org for assistance.

 If you are experiencing the following symptoms, call 585-275-2662 before coming to UHS:

-Before you go to a doctor’s office or emergency room: Call ahead and tell them about your recent travel, your symptoms, and/or potential exposure with someone with COVID-19.
+Before you come to UHS or go to a doctor’s office or an emergency room: Call ahead and tell them about your symptoms and/or potential exposure with someone with COVID-19.